 Admins may set per user usage limits.
 Admins and Faculty (if granted permission) may monitor total usage relative to a budget.

 By default, Apporto ends inactive sessions (with no keyboard or mouse activity) after 60 minutes.
 Active sessions are ended after 8 hours.
-These timeouts do not apply to Extended Compute servers.
-Users may leave processes running > 8 hours on these servers.
+These timeouts do not apply to Extended Compute servers where users may leave processes running > 8 hours.

 This short guide will show you how to:

 Once Apporto has created Persistent VMs and set the purchased budget for your instance, you may set usage limits.

 Using your preferred web browser, navigate your Apporto instance (eg. “mycollege.apporto.com”) and log in using your credentials.

 Click the Apps icon in the Navigation Panel.